nogibjj/rust-mlops-template/README.md

 * According to http://www.modulecounts.com/[Modulecounts] it looks like an exponential growth curve to Rust.
 ![Python vs Ruby vs Rust](https://user-images.githubusercontent.com/58792/209174014-cb3d7370-d8a2-4298-847b-f1e9f9f29a69.png)

+### Getting Started

+This repository is a GitHub Template and you can use it to create a new repository that uses [GitHub Codespaces](https://github.com/features/codespaces).
+It is pre-configured with Rust installed and

 ## Language References and Tutorials